 Operations and Administration

 Currently, KCRHA operates at about a 5.4% administrative budget.
-Industry minimum standard is 10%; HUD allows up to 10% administrative budget for Continuum of Care grants which is split between providers and the KCRHA; and up to 7.5% for Emergency Shelter Grants (ESG).
+This funding comes primarily from the City of Seattle and King County with each funder providing $6.9 million and $2.5 million respectively to support KCRHA administrative operations.
+It should be noted that industry minimum standard is 10%; HUD allows up to 10% administrative budget for Continuum of Care grants which is split between providers and the KCRHA; and up to 7.5% for Emergency Shelter Grants (ESG).

+As KCRHA continues to build-out the agency, we intend to work with our funders to be able to increase this administrative ratio in order to carry out all lines of business appropriately and expeditiously.

 Programmatic Funding